 It's still wonderful advice, and if any motion designer ever asks me how to improve it's one of the first recommendations I give: do a whole lot of work, it's that process of creating where the real learning happens.

 Watching the video again recently got me thinking about other ways motion designers can improve - so I decided to ask the experts!
-I reached out to the motion designers out there right now making wonderfully creative work, and I asked them one question:
+I reached out to some of the best motion designers out there right now making wonderfully creative work, and I asked them one question:

 What's the best way to improve as a motion designer?